Skip to main content

 });

 • Populate every other field from the onAddressRetrieved callback into React state.
-Those fields are controlled (value + onChange).
-Do not use outputFields / CSS-selector autofill for them — React overwrites direct DOM writes.
+Those fields are controlled (value + onChange) as normal — the component never writes to them directly.

 API key

 • Add a backend function at web/api/idpc-config/route.ts that reads the IDEAL_POSTCODES_API_KEY Saved Secret and returns it to the frontend.
-Fetch it on mount into state.
+Fetch it on mount into state and pass it as the apiKey prop.
+Render <AddressFinder> only once the key has arrived.
 Do not hardcode the key.

 Errors

-• Pass onSearchError and onSuggestionError to watch().
+• Pass onSearchError and onSuggestionError props.
 If the Ideal Postcodes API returns a 4xx error, surface the error's message to the user — do not swallow it.

 Reference docs